A change of mood

 No!
 I am sorry (Japanese cultural expression, I've been here too long ;-) I don't share your sadness for your mother to feel her freedom of expression is burdened by having to wear a scarf.
 There are so many women in Pakistan, India, Africa who are truly burdened with oppressive social punishments, and traditions, for me to feel much sadness here reading that wearing a scarf causes so much psychological anguish.

-By Unknown, at 11:21 am
+By Lucky Hill god, at 11:21 am

 Post a Comment